lexman/tuttle/README.md

 * on Windows, download the .msi installer
 * on debian and ubuntu a .deb is provided
-* on other systems, you need to install [python 2.7](https://www.python.org/downloads/release) and compile tuttle from the sources :
+* on other systems, you need to install [python 2.7](https://www.python.org/downloads/release) and install tuttle from the sources :
 ```
     git clone https://github.com/lexman/tuttle
     cd tuttle